acarlyle/acarlyle.github.io/_posts/2017-04-27-application-station-part-1.md

 ### Up Next

-A usuability GUI study, an interface, and the real deal.
+A usuability GUI study, an interface prototype, and the real deal.